-AIG has filed with the Commission a registration statement on Form S-4 $\,$ under the Securities Act that registers the distribution to the HSB shareholders of the AIG common stock to be issued under the terms of the merger agreement.
-AIG also filed with the Commission a Schedule 13D and an amendment to the Schedule 13D under the Exchange Act in relation to AIG's ownership of HSB common stock and AIG's option to acquire up to 19.9% of the HSB common stock, subject to the terms of the stock option agreement.
+AIG has filed with the Commission a registration statement on Form S-4 under the Securities Act that registers the distribution to the HSB shareholders of the AIG common stock to be issued under the terms of the merger agreement.
+AIG also filed with the Commission a Schedule 13D and an amendment to the Schedule 13D under the Exchange Act in relation to AIG's option to acquire up to 19.9% of the HSB common stock, subject to the terms of the stock option agreement.

-This proxy statement/prospectus forms a part of that registration statement and constitutes a prospectus of AIG in addition to being a proxy statement of HSB for the special meeting.
+This proxy statement/prospectus is a part of that registration statement and constitutes a prospectus of AIG in addition to being a proxy statement of HSB for the special meeting.
 The registration statement, including the exhibits and schedules to the registration statement, contains additional relevant information about AIG and the AIG common stock.
 The rules and regulations of the Commission allow AIG to omit certain information included in the registration statement and the exhibits and schedules to the registration statement from this proxy statement/prospectus.